QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 > **Pro tip**: If needed, you got the attribute `gameObject` (resp. `this.gameObject`).

 There is another problem.
 Let's say you want to **reference another game object** in another script.
-There are multiples way to do this
+There are multiple ways to do this

 * use tags, and find object with tag
 * use SerializedFields (see [Unity Script++](../unity-ufs/index.md#serialize-field))